huggingface/optimum-habana/examples/multi-node-training/README.md

 ```

 > For AWS DL1 instances, `--privileged` must be passed to the `docker run` command so that EFA interfaces are visible.

+Finally, you will have to copy the public key of the leader node in the `~/.ssh/authorized_keys` file of all other nodes to enable password-less SSH.

 ## Hostfile